 Emily (Kelsey) Ingram ’81 graduated from Carroll with a Bachelor of Science degree in business administration.
 After spending several years in JCU’s admissions office covering the Chicago market, she joined the Sherwin-Williams management training program through her Carroll connections.
-Then she moved on to work in the human resources department at Bank One and then Huntington Bank.
-Ingram met her husband, Charlie, on a blind date in Cleveland and later moved to upstate New York, then Erie, Pa.
+Then she moved on to work in the human resources department with Bank One and then Huntington Bank.
+Ingram met her husband, Charlie, on a blind date in Cleveland, later moving to upstate New York and then Erie, Pa.
 The Ingrams have two children – Kelsey (23) and Nicholas (21).

-My fondest memory of Carroll: There’s not just one.
-The overall experience – including friends, fellowship, and a sense of belonging – are ones I’ll carry with me the rest of my life.
+My most fond memory of Carroll: There’s not just one.
+The overall experience –including friends, fellowship, and a sense of belonging – are ones I’ll carry with me the rest of my life.

 A JCU education means a quality education, exceptional faculty, and friends you’ll make for life.

 Giving back to Carroll is important because it’s my responsibility, as one who has been privileged to earn a degree from JCU, to allow others to have the opportunity to do the same.

 After graduating with a Bachelor of Arts degree in communications in 2004, Paul Clapp spent the next five years in sales and management for Enterprise Holdings.
 In 2011, he earned his Master of Education from JCU concentrating in U.S. History.
 As a graduate student, Clapp was inducted into Alpha Sigma Nu, the honor society of Jesuit colleges and universities.
 Currently, he’s a compliance specialist for a local company in the military field.
 Clapp, who has competed in three half marathons and the full Detroit Marathon, has been an assistant wrestling coach at Kirtland High School since 2007.
 He works regularly with Sports Illustrated and Golf Digest as a photographer’s assistant.